right-rudder/pitcairn-flight-astro/src/content/programs/private-pilot-training.md

   secondButtonText: "Contact Us"
   secondButtonLink: "/contact-us"
   trainingDuration:
   title: "Training Duration & Schedule"
   description: "The time needed to earn a private pilot certificate can vary significantly, influenced by factors like weather, schedule availability, and frequency of flying lessons."
   schedules:
+    - title: "Accelerated Training"
+      description: "Fly daily and study full-time to obtain your certificate in about two months"
+    - title: "Part-Time Training"
+      description: "Fly a few times weekly - typically takes several months to a year"
+    - title: "Flexible Scheduling"
+      description: "We offer training options to work with your busy schedule"
+      items:
+        - "Evening and weekend availability"
+        - "Custom training plans"
+        - "Progress at your own pace"

+faq:
+  title: "Private Pilot Certificate FAQs"
+  upperheader: "Common Questions"
+  qnas:
+    - question: "How long does it take to get a private pilot certificate?"
+      answer: "The time varies based on your schedule.
+With accelerated full-time training, you can complete it in about 2 months.
+For part-time students flying a few times weekly, it typically takes 6-12 months.
+Weather, availability, and study commitment all affect the timeline."

+    - question: "What are the age requirements for a private pilot certificate?"
+      answer: "You must be at least 17 years old to earn your private pilot certificate.
+However, you can begin training at any age - you just need to be 17 to take the final checkride."

+    - question: "Do I need perfect vision to become a pilot?"
+      answer: "No, you don't need perfect vision.
+The FAA allows corrected vision (glasses or contact lenses).
+You'll need to pass an FAA medical exam with an Aviation Medical Examiner (AME) who will evaluate your overall health and vision requirements."

+    - question: "What's the difference between Part 61 and Part 141 training?"
+      answer: "Part 61 offers more flexibility in training structure and scheduling, while Part 141 follows a structured, approved curriculum.
+At Pitcairn Flight Academy, we offer Part 61 training which allows us to customize your training plan to your individual needs and schedule."

+    - question: "How much does it cost to get a private pilot certificate?"
+      answer: "Costs vary based on aircraft rental, instructor fees, materials, and exam fees.
+The national average is $10,000-$15,000.
+We provide transparent pricing and can work with you to create a training plan that fits your budget."

+    - question: "What is a discovery flight and do I need one?"
+      answer: "A discovery flight is an introductory flight where you take the controls with an instructor.
+It's highly recommended to determine if flying is right for you before committing to full training.
+You'll experience what it's like to fly and can ask questions about the training process."

+    - question: "Can I fly at night with a private pilot certificate?"
+      answer: "Yes, your private pilot certificate allows you to fly at night.
+However, you'll need specific night flying training during your certification, including night takeoffs, landings, and cross-country navigation."

+    - question: "What medical certificate do I need for private pilot?"
+      answer: "For private pilot, you need at least a Third-Class Medical Certificate.
+This is valid for 5 years if you're under 40, or 2 years if you're 40 or older.
+We can help you find and prepare for your medical exam."

+    - question: "How many flight hours are required?"
+      answer: "The FAA requires a minimum of 40 hours of flight time, but the national average is 60-75 hours to reach proficiency.
+This includes at least 20 hours of flight training and 10 hours of solo flight."

+    - question: "Can I fly with passengers immediately after getting my certificate?"
+      answer: "Yes!
+Once you have your private pilot certificate, you can immediately fly with passengers.
+However, you'll want to build experience and confidence first.
+Many pilots recommend flying solo for a few hours before taking passengers."

+    - question: "What happens if I fail the checkride?"
+      answer: "If you don't pass a portion of the checkride, you'll receive notice of what areas need improvement.
+You can receive additional training and then retake only the portion you failed.
+Our instructors ensure you're fully prepared before recommending you for the checkride."

+    - question: "Do I need to own an airplane to train?"
+      answer: "No, you don't need to own an aircraft.
+We provide well-maintained training aircraft as part of our program.
+You'll train in our modern fleet equipped with glass-panel avionics."

+    - question: "Can I train if I have a full-time job?"
+      answer: "Absolutely!
+Many of our students train while working full-time.
+We offer flexible scheduling including evenings and weekends.
+You can progress at your own pace while balancing work and training commitments."

+trainingDuration:
+  title: "Training Duration & Schedule"
+  description: "The time needed to earn a private pilot certificate can vary significantly, influenced by factors like weather, schedule availability, and frequency of flying lessons."
+  schedules: